SlimBN/SlimBN/README.md

 - 🖥️ Working @LuckyCart mostly on Nestjs, ReactJS, BigQuery, DBT, NiFi, BigTable, MongoDB, and some good old ExpressJS & VanillaJS.
 - 🌱 I’m currently hacking on Rails 7 / NextJS 14 on my spare time and some side projects
 - 💞️ I’m looking to collaborate on SaaS projects, mainly in the gaming industry
-- 📫 Feel free to reach me on (https://twitter.com/hatchvenom)[@hatchvenom] on twitter
+- 📫 Feel free to reach me on @hatchvenom ( https://twitter.com/hatchvenom )

 <!---
 SlimBN/SlimBN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.